Oil Burning in Your Car? Here are the Top 5 Reasons and Fixes

 Importance of oil in an engine

-Engine oil is essential to your car’s engine’s proper operation.
-Engine oil lubricates moving parts, reduces friction and wear, dissipates heat, and removes impurities.
-Maintaining your oil supply extends engine life, prevents failures, and improves fuel economy.
-Understanding engine oil’s importance and maintaining it helps protect your car’s engine and ensure a reliable, high-performance driving experience.
+Your car’s engine needs oil.
+Engine oil reduces friction, wear, heat, and impurities.
+Oil maintenance extends engine life, prevents failures, and improves fuel economy.
+Maintaining engine oil protects your car’s engine and ensures a reliable, high-performance drive.

-Decreased fuel efficiency, increased emissions, engine wear and damage, compromised oil performance, and catalytic converter damage.
+Reduced fuel efficiency, higher emissions, engine wear, oil performance, and catalytic converter damage.

 Signs of oil burning